VividCortex/ewma/README.md

 size of the moving average.
 It is a smoothed, or low-pass, average of the original series.

-For another explanation of the algorithm see [Exponentially weighted moving average](http://en.wikipedia.org/wiki/Moving_average#Exponential_moving_average) on wikipedia.
+For further reading, see [Exponentially weighted moving average](http://en.wikipedia.org/wiki/Moving_average#Exponential_moving_average) on wikipedia.

 ### Choosing Alpha